Divya0319/HibernateAllMappings/README.md

 # REST API with all hibernate mappings using Spring REST
-To preview the working app, follow this [link](https://hibernate-mappings.herokuapp.com)

 A Spring Boot REST API involving OneToOne, OneToMany, ManyToOne and ManyToMany mappings.
 * #### OneToOne - from coders to coderDetail and vice versa.